-86% in Japan fear COVID-19 rebound if Tokyo Olympics held, survey shows
+86% in Japan fear COVID-19 rebound if Tokyo Olympics held: poll

 The two-day nationwide survey conducted from Saturday found that 40.3% believe the Summer Games should be held without spectators and 30.8% think they should be canceled.

-The results demonstrate the scale of the public’s doubts about holding a major global event during a pandemic, around a month before the opening of the Olympics, with 68% also viewing the government’s vaccine rollout as slow.
+The results demonstrate the scale of the public’s doubts about holding a major global event during a pandemic, around a month before the opening of the Olympics, with 68% also viewing the Japanese government’s vaccine rollout as slow.

+Asked about the fate of the Olympics and Paralympics if a COVID-19 state of emergency is declared again in Tokyo and elsewhere after the games begin, 55.7% said they should continue with the implementation of measures such as barring spectators and 35.4% said they should be canceled at that point.

-The telephone survey found that 50.8% believe the government’s decision last week to end a state of emergency in Tokyo, Hokkaido, Osaka and six other prefectures on Sunday was too early.
+The telephone survey covering about 2,000 people found that 50.8% believe the government’s decision last week to end the latest state of emergency in Tokyo, Hokkaido, Osaka and six other prefectures on Sunday was too early.

+The capital and six of the areas will shift to a quasi-state of emergency until July 11.
+The number of new daily coronavirus cases across Japan has fallen to around 1,500 recently, down from more than 7,000 at the peak of a fourth wave of infections in early to mid-May, while the country’s vaccine rollout has gradually picked up pace.

-The poll, however, found that the approval rating for Prime Minister Yoshihide Suga’s Cabinet stood at 44.0%, up from 41.1% in mid-May.
+In the poll, the approval rating for Prime Minister Yoshihide Suga’s Cabinet rose to 44.0%, compared with 41.1% in mid-May.

 The disapproval rating declined to 42.2% from 47.3%, which was the highest since the Cabinet was formed in September.